kholland4/mc4/README.md

 By default, the server will run on port `8080` and store data to a SQLite database in `test_map.sqlite`.

     $ ./mc4-server

+If you're using TLS, take a look at <server/config_example.ini> and set the appropriate options pointing to certificate files and such.

 ## Libraries/assets/etc.